Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

-# Introduction to LLM and Generative AI
+# Introduction to Generative AI Tools

 The Kore.ai XO Platform helps enhance your bot development process and enrich end-user conversational experiences by integrating pre-built (OpenAI, Azure OpenAI, Anthropic) or custom models or Kore.ai XO GPT Module in the backend.